hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 to that round.

 Each event must be validated using the roster associated with its birth-round.
 If Alice is far behind Bob, and she receives an event for a birth-round she doesn't have the roster for, then she cannot validate the event.
-So the Event Intake module will drop events with a birth-round too far in the future.
+If the Event Intake module receives a far-future event which cannot be validated, then the event will be dropped.

-If the event has been dropped, it is possible to fetch missing events from neighbors using Gossip or, if the node has fallen so far behind it can no longer fetch events from neighbors in gossip, then the node will reconnect.

 #### Self Events